REMOVING A STUCK LENS FILTER

 METHOD 1) RUBBER MAT

-This is one of the easiest and most efficient method that I have used.
+This is one of the easiest and most efficient methods that I have used.
 Be it a filter stuck to a lens, or 2 filters stuck together.
-All you will need is a simple rubber mat – a mouse pad, or one of those cheap anti-slip pad you use in cars.
+All you will need is a simple rubber mat – a mouse pad, or one of those cheap anti-slip pads you use in cars.

 Press the filter down against the rubber mat, and give it a twist.
 The filter should come off pretty easily.
 But do note that this method will not work if you have a stuck circular polarizer… the filter will just turn along as you twist.